 However, that doesn’t mean that the techniques and concepts used heavily in the sweet science can’t be beneficial in the sport of MMA, especially when clinch fighting is employed from the dirty boxing perspective.
 Being well-versed in traditional and Dirty Boxing techniques will not only improve your ability to punch harder, faster, and transition better between different upper and lower body attacks, it will also help to improve your ability to land a combination, counter-attack, or even avoid strikes altogether depending on your range.

 Boxing, when trained properly for MMA, amidst the traditional and clinch fighting perspectives will improve the practitioners overall reflexes, reaction time, and athleticism; the foundation of which will lay the ground work for more advanced systems such as Filipino Suntukan, Muay Thai, Dutch, Kick and Shoot Boxing.

 The father of Folk-style and Grecko Roman wrestling, The Catch as Catch can or submission wrestling style of folk wrestling has been around for hundreds of years.

-Note: Amateur fighters must obtain a at least a BJJ blue belt or equivalent shooter level in Submission wrestling or relevant experience as a Free-style wrestler to be considered for this program.
-Experienced fighters must train at least one year consistently before a sanctioned amateur fight will be considered.
+Note: Aspiring amateur fighters must obtain a at least a BJJ blue belt or equivalent shooter level in Catch wrestling or relevant experience as a Free-style wrestler to be considered for this program.
+Experienced fighters must train at least one year consistently and are required to have had competed regularly in Kickboxing, Gi or NoGi Jiu-Jitsu before a sanctioned amateur fight will be considered.